-The nonprofit dream: four ways you can deliver more impact
+Nonprofit best practices: 4 ways you can deliver more impact

 The nonprofit sector is on a never-ending mission to solve the world’s biggest problems, by reacting to rapidly changing demands as efficiently as possible.
 But many of them forget that radical change must start from within.
 Especially as relates to the average nonprofit’s ability to achieve impact.

 What happens behind the curtain is critical to the impact of frontline services.
 Moving to more sophisticated foundational technology, such as enterprise resource planning (ERP) software, streamlines business processes to yield four hugely important benefits.

 1. Anywhere access for greater coordination and agility

 Coordinating teams is a huge challenge for most nonprofits, as many are managing staff across multiple office locations and field sites.
 ERP technology centralizes all operations into a single system, accessible from anywhere in the world.
-It should also make offline work possible, so business disruption doesn’t negatively impact program delivery when internet connections in the field aren’t reliable.
+And with the advent of widely-available cloud technology, this access is available with no hidden costs, and no need to manage complex or inflexible IT infrastructures in house.

-2. Real-time information
+2. Real-time information to better measure impact

 With all personnel working from a central, integrated system, data and approvals can be captured in real time.
 This means staff can make rapid decisions with the data to support them at their fingertips, focusing efforts where they are most needed.
 This has the added benefit of eliminating the need for “business by spreadsheet” – with a single source of truth, data need only be entered once, and it’ll be instantly relayed to every part of the business with no risk of accidental miscommunication.

 3. Flexible operations for high impact in any conditions

 Rather than being forced into a one-size-fits-all approach, the right ERP system can be configured by non-technical staff to make business processes easier and more intuitive.
 This means teams can tailor the platform to optimize their performance, without needing to involve IT.

 4. Instant reporting for nonprofit governance best practices

 To prove that initiatives are delivering impact, nonprofits can use ERP platforms to instantly report on performance, ensuring the transparent and accountable allocation of resources.
 In addition to demonstrating effective decision-making, this also reassures donors that their money is being spent wisely.

 In our uncertain, unpredictable world, nonprofits need to find business systems that deliver the same flexibility and self-sufficiency that their frontline staff demonstrate to make a real difference in the world.
 In fact, continuing to rely on outdated systems may be costing far more every year than a modern, efficient, and flexible system would cost to implement and run for its entire lifespan.

 And the efficiencies they achieve as a result will enable bigger improvements for their core causes, edging them closer to achieving their vision.